samoldenburg/Xi-Events/README.md

 While the majority of classes in this plugin are object oriented, they are mostly static and used for namespace and organizational purposes.

 # Required Version
 Xi Events requires Wordpress 4.4 or higher.
-We make use of the brand new term_meta here.
+We make use of the brand new term_meta that was only just introduced in 4.4.

 # Completed Features
 * Basic Events Framework and Custom Fields
 * Categories with Color Pickers
+* Multiple calendar support.
+* Google Maps Integration and automatic Geocoding Functionality
 * [xi_event_details] Basic Shortcode Implementation (Will expand further in the future)
+* [xi_calendar] Shortcode with available category filter.
+Renders out a calendar with events color coded by category (which is also configurable directly in wp-admin for each category).
+Example usage: [xi_calendar id="1" show_category_filter="false"]

 # Planned Features
 * Event Recurrence